turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_channel.md

   aws_cloudtrail_channel;
 ```

-### List channels that are not applyed to all region
+### List channels that are not applied to all regions

 ```sql
 select